simabagheri1/simabagheri1.github.io/README.md

 I obtained my MASc from Concordia Univeristy, Montreal where I worked with Profs.
-Lingyu Wang and Suryadipta Majumdar.
-I was involved as a researcher in [NSERC/Ericsson IRC in SDN/NFV Security project](https://arc.encs.concordia.ca/index.html).
-My research focus is on optimal proactive attack detection and non-disruptive mitigation in cloud environment.
+Lingyu Wang and Suryadipta Majumdar and was involved as a researcher in [NSERC/Ericsson IRC in SDN/NFV Security project](https://arc.encs.concordia.ca/index.html).
+My research focus has been on optimal proactive attack detection and non-disruptive mitigation in cloud environment.

 [Blog](blog)